ARFID Treatment Center in St. Louis, MO

 During groups, you can share your experiences, learn from the insights of others, gain valuable information about ARFID treatment and recovery, and develop skills and strategies that will prepare you for a healthier future.

-Family therapy: During family therapy sessions, the patient who is receiving care for ARFID and their loved ones work with a treatment professional to process their experiences, heal rifts, practice healthy communication skills, learn about ARFID treatment and recovery, and improve their ability to support one another.
+Family therapy: During family therapy sessions, the client who is receiving care for ARFID and their loved ones work with a treatment professional to process their experiences, heal rifts, practice healthy communication skills, learn about ARFID treatment and recovery, and improve their ability to support one another.

 Discharge planning: When you complete your treatment at McCallum Place, you’ll receive a detailed discharge plan to guide the next steps in your recovery journey.
 This detailed document will connect you with the professional resources and community-based services that can help you maintain and build on the progress you make while you’re in our care.